Professor of English

 Gender studies and contemporary literature

-Julie Rivkin was appointed Associate Dean of the Faculty in July, 2007.
+Julie Rivkin served as Associate Dean of the Faculty from 2007-2011.

 As an English professor, Rivkin works on American literature and literary theory, and recently turned her attention to issues raised by gender studies and contemporary literature.

 She is probably best known for her work on Henry James: her book False Positions: The Representational Logics of Henry James's Fiction (Stanford University Press, 1996) offers approachable yet theoretical readings of James's novels.
 She has also co-edited with Michael Ryan Literary Theory: An Anthology (Basil Blackwell, 1998.
 Rev. 2000), a text widely used in introductory theory classes at both the undergraduate and graduate levels.

 Her recent publications include "The Genius of the Unconscious: Henry James and Psychoanalysis," Palgrave Advances: Henry James Studies, Palgrave Macmillan, 2007: 59-79.